1truong9song9hiep8/english-notes/C01N02-Pronouns.md

     d.
 You

-    4. If you want some apples, I’ll get you
+    4. If you want some apples, I'll get you

     at the shop.